Zoom Student Guide

 Zoom logo

-Zoom is a video/audio web-conferencing and collaboration tool that lets you, your peers, and your instructor meet in real time online.
-Through Zoom, you can attend lectures and meetings, present using whiteboards, share screens and resources, interact by chat or Q&A, have small group discussions, and take polls.
+Zoom is a video/audio web-conferencing and collaboration tool that lets you, your peers, and your instructors meet in real time online.
+Through Zoom, you can attend lectures and meetings, present using whiteboards, share screens and slides, interact by chat or Q&A, have small group discussions, and take part in polls.

-The lecture sessions may be recorded by your instructor and made available after the real-time event.
+The lecture sessions may be recorded by your instructor and made available to you later.

 Access Immediate You can access Zoom from your computer as soon as you install the Zoom application.